Unilever celebrates the evolution of Saudi beauty with an interactive pop-up in Jeddah

 Date

-(MENAFN- By Niggi) Saudi Arabia, October 2024 – To celebrate the occasion of Saudi National Day, Unilever Beauty & Well-being hosted a unique showcase of beauty over time in a night of surreal experiences where Saudi traditions were reimagined through modern beauty innovations.
+(MENAFNEditorial) Saudi Arabia, October 2024 – To celebrate the occasion of Saudi National Day, Unilever Beauty & Well-being hosted a unique showcase of beauty over time in a night of surreal experiences where Saudi traditions were reimagined through modern beauty innovation.
 With nearly 200 attendees, the experiential event was a hotspot for beauty aficionados, including top-tier celebrities and influencers in the country to kick off the Unilever Beauty and Well-being Academy where science and beauty are join forces to raise the bar for skincare and haircare.

 The pop-up displayed branded pavilions of the some of the most significant Beauty and Wellbeing brands within the Unilever umbrella - Dove, Vaseline, Glow & Lovely, Sunsilk, and Clear, each representing different Saudi regions.
 Every zone highlighted the beauty secrets of a Saudi city explaining how various Unilever Beauty products are inspired by the individualistic beauty rituals from the respective regions.